gekatateam/neptunus/plugins/inputs/sql/README.md

     # if zero, next poll cycle will start immediately
     interval = "5s"

-    # if true, onDone query will be executed only after all events polled have been delivered
+    # if true, onDone query will be executed only after all events have been delivered
     wait_for_delivery = true

     # database connection params - https://pkg.go.dev/database/sql#DB.SetConnMaxIdleTime